TeleAI-mcp/fast-e-learning-n4mo/README.md

-# fast-e-learning-n4mo
+# Fast E Learning N4Mo

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.